geerlingguy/ansible-role-glusterfs/README.md

     glusterfs_ppa_use: true
     glusterfs_ppa_version: "LATEST"

 For Ubuntu, specify whether to use the official Gluster PPA, and which version of the PPA to use.
+See Gluster's [Getting Started Guide](https://docs.gluster.org/en/latest/Install-Guide/Install/) for more info.

+    glusterfs_gpg_key_version: "3.13"
+    glusterfs_deb_version: "LATEST"

-See Gluster's [Getting Started Guide](https://docs.gluster.org/en/v3/Install-Guide/Install/) for more info.
+For Debian, specify the version of the GPG key and apt package repository to use.
+See Gluster's [Getting Started Guide](https://docs.gluster.org/en/latest/Install-Guide/Install/) for more info.

 ## Dependencies